wp-plugins/breezing-forms/readme.txt

 [Pre-Made Forms](http://crosstec.de/en/markets/breezingforms-form-apps.html) |
 [Documentation](http://crosstec.de/en/support/breezingforms-documentation.html "View Documentation") |
 [Support Forum](http://crosstec.de/en/forums/51-breezingforms-for-wordpress.html)

+Forms for professionals.
+The only form builder for WordPress that is capable of creating simple forms but also dealing with large and complex form applications.
+You can either use it the regular way, without any coding and create standard forms rapidly or if you need to create more, extend with bits of js or php, without the need to hack the plugin.

 Drag and drop is good, quick form creation is better.
 [Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html) provides a clever interface to add and manage form elements quickly -- while quick means easy.